Schools across the nation are discovering a powerful force for school improvement: parents.

 Parent involvement definitely pays off for the children of those who get involved.
 In A New Wave of Evidence, a review of 51 studies published between 1995 and 2002, Anne T. Henderson and Karen L. Mapp found that students with involved parents are more likely to:

-- A long-term study completed in 2001 by Westat and Policy Studies Associates of 71 high-poverty schools in seven states showed that students’ test scores rose 40% from third grade to fifth grade in schools where teachers reported high levels of parent outreach.
+• A long-term study completed in 2001 by Westat and Policy Studies Associates of 71 high-poverty schools in seven states showed that students’ test scores rose 40 percent from third grade to fifth grade in schools where teachers reported high levels of parent outreach.

 Convincing parents to get involved

-Once parents understand the positive benefits of participation, CIPL teaches them how to decipher their school’s data to get a realistic picture of school performance.
-Examining indicators like test scores, graduation rates and teacher experience levels helps counter the natural tendency of parents to overestimate the quality of the education their children are receiving.
+Once parents understand the positive benefits of participation, GCIPL teaches them how to decipher their school’s data to get a realistic picture of school performance.
+Examining indicators such as test scores, graduation rates and teacher experience levels helps counter the natural tendency of parents to overestimate the quality of the education their children are receiving.

-Kerry Zack, manager of CIPL, said, “A lot of parents start out thinking only about their child’s needs, but by the second day of training, they’re thinking about what benefits the whole school because they realize that what benefits all students also benefits their child.”
+Kerry Zack, former manager of GCIPL, said, “A lot of parents start out thinking only about their child’s needs, but by the second day of training, they’re thinking about what benefits the whole school because they realize that what benefits all students also benefits their child.”

 Working with administrators